Arg0s1080/mrz/README.rst

 documents sizes 1, 2, 3, MRVA and MRVB (Passports, Visas, national id cards and other travel documents)

-MZR Generator and MRZ Checker are built according to International Civil Aviation Organization specifications (ICAO 9303):
+MZR Generator and MZR Checker are built according to International Civil Aviation Organization specifications (ICAO 9303):

 -  `Specifications Common to all Machine Readable Travel Documents